Pressure Canner Gauge Testing

 Food Safety Hotline (1-800-354-7319)

 Certified Master Food Preserver volunteers and Oregon State University Extension staff operate a free Food Safety and Preservation Hotline.
-In 2012, the toll free number is 1-800-354-7319.
-The Hotline will be in operation Monday through Friday (except holidays) from June 25 through October 12, Monday-Tuesday and Thursday-Friday hours are from 9am to 4pm, Wednesday hours are from 1pm-4pm.
+The toll free number is 1-800-354-7319.
+The Hotline will be in operation in 2014 Monday through Friday (except holidays) from July 14 through October 17 from 9am to 4pm.
 You can call with all of your questions about food canning, preservation and safety.

 Oregon State University Extension Family & Community Health Food Preservation Information